What you need to do to import live fish, molluscs and crustaceans for aquaculture and ornamental purposes.

-There are additional rules for non-native species of fish, crayfish and lobsters.
+There are extra rules for importing non-native species of fish, crayfish and lobsters.

 Ornamental coldwater fish

-If you import ornamental coldwater fish like koi, you need to include a biosecurity measures plan outlining how you deal with fish health and disease.
+You need to include a biosecurity measures plan outlining how you deal with fish health and disease if you import ornamental coldwater fish like koi.

-You need a permit to import any species covered by the Convention on International Trade in Endangered Species (CITIES) list.
+You need a permit to import any species covered by the Convention on International Trade in Endangered Species (CITES) list.

 You need a health certificate to import fish, molluscs or crustacea from the EU or European Free Trade Association (EFTA) member countries (Iceland, Liechtenstein, Norway and Switzerland) if they:

 - are at risk of controlled diseases (serious diseases not usually found in the UK)

 You must notify the FHI at least 24 hours before importing fish and shellfish, and must fill in a form for each import.

 You also need a health certificate from the country of origin for imports from: